tblondelle/DataVisualisationProject/README.md

 </table>

-The possibilities given by interactivity of the internet are not used in the visualisation : a recepie from a website can be printed without making any difference.
+The possibilities given by interactivity of the internet are not used in the visualisation : a recipe from a website can be printed without making any difference.

 ## Solution

-The idea we had is to visualise recepies like a tree.
-Several sub-recepies are represented as branches and then merge to create the final product.
+The idea we had is to visualise recipes like a tree.
+Several sub-recipes are represented as branches and then merge to create the final product.
 We had the idea to use this representation, similar to github's networks graphs.

 <table border="0">
   <tr>